reframejs/reframe/docs/usage-manual.template.md

 ✔ Server running at http://localhost:3000
 ~~~

-If you haven't closed the server the CLI created in the previous section then
+If you haven't closed the server from the previous section then
-Before we go on
-If you were already running a Reframe, then Reframe automatically re-compiled the JavaScript and added a `✔ Re-build` notification in your shell
+Reframe automatically re-compiled the JavaScript and added a `✔ Re-build` notification to your shell

 ~~~shell
 $ reframe